brendan-rius/brendan-rius.github.io/_posts/2015-01-08-kernel-linked-lists.md

 {% endhighlight %}

 we can then access the data of a node using `container_of(ptr_list, contact, node)` which points to our `contact` "instance".

+One of the advantage of this method is that we cannot have two different linked lists containing the same structure (which can be a problem when deleting an element from the list frees it, since it will create a ghost pointer in the other list), without being aware of it, because it can be seen clearly in the structure definition.